 There is well supported evidence that big horn sheep in the US are in a predator pit.
-They may go extinct, principally because of coyotes rangeland managers used to control.
+They may go extinct, principally because of coyotes people used to control to protect their sheep.

 The American sheep market is dominated by meat sales, not wool, the principal reasons for which are labor costs for processing wool and improvements in synthetic fibers developed by the same corporations whose major stockholders hold those tax-exempt charitable foundations that give buckets of money to environmentalists.